chedim/ha-linux-sensors/README.md

 # ha-linux-sensors

-A go program that reads sensor data from Linux machines devtree files and sends it to an MQTT topic (WIP)
+A go program that reads sensor data from Linux machines devtree files and sends it to MQTT topics.

 ### Usage